ChristianLentz/comp225-project-team-Jachris/README.md

 ### Getting Started
 If you want to get started with running this application locally, follow these step:

 - Download nodeJS and npm.
 This is a crucial step.
-You can do this here: https://nodejs.org/en/download
+You can do this [here](https://nodejs.org/en/download).
 - Clone this repository from remote.
 You can do this by opening with Github Desktop, downloading the zipped folder directly to your machine, or using **git clone**.
 - Open the project and navigate to the root directory in your terminal of choice.
 - Install the following packages by running the following in the terminal: